-These Jews are “sealed,” which means they have the special protection of God from all of the divine judgments and from the Antichrist to perform their mission during the tribulation period (see Revelation 6:17, in which people will wonder who can stand from the wrath to come).
-The tribulation period is a future seven-year period of time in which God will enact divine judgment against those who reject Him and will complete His plan of salvation for the nation of Israel.
-All of this is according to God’s revelation to the prophet Daniel (Daniel 9:24-27).
-The 144,000 Jews are a sort of “first fruits” (Revelation 14:4) of a redeemed Israel which has been previously prophesied (Zechariah 12:10; Romans 11:25-27), and their mission is to evangelize the post-rapture world and proclaim the gospel during the tribulation period.
+These 144,000 Jews are “sealed,” which means they have the special protection of God.
+They are kept safe from the divine judgments and from the wrath of the Antichrist.
+They can freely perform their mission during the tribulation.
+It had been previously prophesied that Israel would repent and turn back to God (Zechariah 12:10; Romans 11:25–27), and the 144,000 Jews seem to be a sort of “first fruits” (Revelation 14:4) of that redeemed Israel.
+Their mission seems to be to evangelize the post-rapture world and proclaim the gospel during the tribulation period.
 As a result of their ministry, millions—“a great multitude that no one could count, from every nation, tribe, people and language” (Revelation 7:9)—will come to faith in Christ.

 Much of the confusion regarding the 144,000 is a result of the false doctrine of the Jehovah’s Witnesses.
 The Jehovah’s Witnesses claim that 144,000 is a limit to the number of people who will reign with Christ in heaven and spend eternity with God.
-The 144,000 have what the Jehovah’s Witnesses call the heavenly hope.
-Those who are not among the 144,000 will enjoy what they call the earthly hope—a paradise on earth ruled by Christ and the 144,000.
-Clearly, we can see that Jehovah’s Witness teaching sets up a caste society in the afterlife with a ruling class (the 144,000) and those who are ruled.
-The Bible teaches no such “dual class” doctrine.
-It is true that according to Revelation 20:4 there will be people ruling in the millennium with Christ.
-These people will be comprised of the church (believers in Jesus Christ), Old Testament saints (believers who died before Christ’s first advent), and tribulation saints (those who accept Christ during the tribulation).
+The 144,000 have what the Jehovah’s Witnesses call the “heavenly hope.”
+Those who are not among the 144,000 will enjoy what they call the “earthly hope”—a paradise on earth ruled by Christ and the 144,000.
+It is true that there will be people ruling in the millennium with Christ.
+These people will be comprised of the church (believers in Jesus Christ, 1 Corinthians 6:2), Old Testament saints (believers who died before Christ’s first advent, Daniel 7:27), and tribulation saints (those who accept Christ during the tribulation, Revelation 20:4).
 Yet the Bible places no numerical limit on this group of people.
-Furthermore, the millennium is different from the eternal state, which will take place at the completion of the millennial period.
+Furthermore, the millennium is different from the eternal state, which will be established at the completion of the millennial period.
 At that time, God will dwell with us in the New Jerusalem.
-He will be our God and we will be His people (Revelation 21:3).
-The inheritance promised to us in Christ and sealed by the Holy Spirit (Ephesians 1:13–14) will become ours, and we will all be co-heirs with Christ (Romans 8:17).
+He will be our God, and we will be His people (Revelation 21:3).
+The inheritance promised to us in Christ and sealed by the Holy Spirit (Ephesians 1:13–14) will become ours, and we will be co-heirs with Christ (Romans 8:17).